-The Living Well Program provides culturally linguistic mental health services to members of the Southeast Asian community.
+The Living Well Center provides culturally linguistic mental health services to members of the Southeast Asian community.
 The Living Well Program is also a Mental Health training site that specializes in training bicultural and bilingual Southeast Asian mental health clinicians.

 Dr. Ghia Xiong

-The Living Well Program at The Fresno Center is an organizational provider with the Fresno County Mental Health Plan to provide culturally competent and linguistically accessible outpatient specialty mental health services.
+The Living Well Center at The Fresno Center is an organizational provider with the Fresno County Mental Health Plan to provide culturally competent and linguistically accessible outpatient specialty mental health services.
 It is staffed with culturally and linguistically capable and qualified mental health practitioners and staff to provide outpatient specialty mental health services to Southeast Asian (SEA) consumers with mild to moderate mentally ill conditions.

 In addition, LWP maintains a mental health clinical training program for SEA post-master interns and graduate students.
 The purpose of the training program is to increase the number of licensed SEA mental health professionals to provide culturally and linguistic mental health services for those who are of Hmong, Laotian, Vietnamese or Cambodian descents.